xiaocang/lua-resty-etcd-discovery-client/README.md

 Status
 ======

-This library is still under early development but is already production ready.
+This library is still under early development do not use it in production.

 Synopsis
 ========